Strategic Partnerships and Relationships

 NTU entered into a Strategic Partnership Agreement with the Nottingham Post (NP) in November 2017, when it was owned by the Trinity Mirror publishing group.
-The partnership comprised two main elements; a commercial focus with identified campaigns and sponsorship opportunities; and collaborative value-adding activities and opportunities for mutually beneficial engagement, aligned to the strategic pillars of developing talent, skills, innovation and research.
+The partnership comprised two main elements; a commercial focus with identified campaigns and sponsorship opportunities, and collaborative value-adding activities and opportunities for mutually beneficial engagement.
+These are aligned to the strategic pillars of developing talent, skills, innovation and research.

-Examples of initiatives and successes include the development of work experience, live projects and news coverage opportunities with students in the NTU Centre for Broadcasting and Journalism (CBJ); NP journalistic collaboration with Notts TV student activity; a marketing consultancy project with the Nottingham Business School (NBS); collaboration on the annual journalism awards hosted by the CBJ, and an NBS consultancy project based on Nottingham’s top 200 companies.
+Initiatives and successes include the development of work experience, live projects, and news coverage opportunities with students in the NTU Centre for Broadcasting and Journalism (CBJ).
+Also, NP journalistic collaboration with Notts TV student activity; a marketing consultancy project with the Nottingham Business School (NBS); collaboration on the annual journalism awards hosted by the CBJ, and an NBS consultancy project based on Nottingham's top 200 companies.

 In 2018, Nottingham Post was acquired by Reach PLC, Britain’s largest newspaper, magazine and digital publisher (comprising 150 newspaper titles and 80 websites).
-The future focus of activity with NP, and partnership review will also seek to identify and incorporate the wider opportunities that this recent change can facilitate, including involvement from other subject areas and schools within NTU and the interface with digital audiences and skills requirements.
+The future focus of activity with NP and partnership review will also seek to identify, and incorporate the wider opportunities that this recent change can facilitate.
+This includes involvement from other subject areas and schools within NTU, and the interface with digital audiences and skills requirements.